Nutrition

 • Food buses carry total food availability (Mt)

-• Nutrient buses carry total nutrient availability (Mt for mass, Mcal for energy)
+• Nutrient buses carry total nutrient availability (Mt for mass, PJ for energy)

 • Constraints compare these totals to population-scaled requirements